IC27 Mock Test Sample 13

 c) Cash favors

-d) Providing wrong address
+d) Providing wrong address to claim benefit

-a) No relation between diagnosis & investigation
+a) No relation between diagnosis and investigation

-b) Less hospital stay than expected
+b) Less than expected hospital stay

-c) Higher patient visit numbers
+c) Higher per patient visits

 d) Excessive patients per doctor